-Given Panama's compact size, and the short flights that quickly connect you to other destinations, travelers can pack a lot into a week here -- but the timing is tight.
-This itinerary includes a 2-day visit to Bocas del Toro, but you might opt instead to spend 2 nights in Boca Chica, near David, and visit Isla Coiba the first day (a long day trip, but worth it), then head out to the Gulf of Chiriquí National Marine Park the next day for sport fishing or lounging on the beach of an uninhabited island.
+Given Panama’s compact size and the short flights that quickly connect you to other destinations, travelers can pack a lot into a week here—but the timing is tight.
+This itinerary includes a 2-day visit to Bocas del Toro, but you might opt instead to spend 2 nights in Boca Chica near David, visit Isla Coiba the first day (a long day trip, but worth it), and then head out to the Gulf of Chiriquí National Marine Park the next day for sport fishing or lounging on the beach at an uninhabited island.

 Day 1: Getting to Know the City

 Arrive and get settled in Panama City.
 If your flight arrives early, visit Panama Viejo to get your historical bearings, then head across town for a walking tour of Casco Viejo.
 Travelers with little time will want to head straight to Casco Viejo.
 Travelers with little time will want to head straight to Casco Viejo to explore, before catching an Uber or taxi to the Sna Francisco neighborhood to dine at Humo, where Panamanian flavors meet American BBQ.

 Day 2: Getting Deep in the Jungle